mitchpaulus/excelchop/README.md

 # Installation

 See the release pages for downloads.
+There are releases for Windows and Linux, and for each there is one as a single, self contained executable, and another as folder for a framework-dependent version.
+The framework-dependent versions require the .NET runtime be already installed.
+The self-contained versions will run without any other prerequisites, but are larger in size.

 ## Windows

-1. Extract the `excelchop-windows.zip` file.
+1. Extract the `win-x64-self-contained.zip` or `win-x64-framework-dependent.zip` file.
-2. Add the extracted folder to your `PATH` environment variable.
+2. Add the extracted directory to your `PATH` environment variable.

 ## Unix

-1. Extract the `excelchop-unix.zip` file.
+1. Extract the `linux-x64-self-contained.zip` or `linux-x64-framework-dependent.zip` file.
 2. Symlink the `excelchop` binary to a location in `PATH`.